-This entire page is dedicated to helping you to learn Japanese Katakana.
-Once you develop bad habits, it is very hard to shake them off so I will instruct you how to write each Katakana accurately.
+This post helps you learn Japanese Katakana properly.
+Once you develop bad habits, it is very hard to shake them off.
+Therefore, I want to guide you on how to write each Katakana accurately.

 Are Hiragana & Katakana different?

 You may have wondered why there are Hiragana and Katakana in Japanese.
-Both are phonetic letters (they tell you how to pronounce the word) but why do we need two sets of letters?
+Both are phonetic letters (they tell you how to pronounce the word), but why do we need two sets?

 The reason is this.
 We use Hiragana letters to spell Japanese-origin words (e.g., すし sushi) and Katakana letters to spell non-Japanese words that we imported from other languages. (e.g., コーヒー coffee)